 First, we simulate a privatization scenario in which the SOE is replaced by a private firm with standard profit motives and cost structures.
-We also explore whether a demand-side policy that reduces inattention among workers can offset the negative effects of privatization, finding that although such a policy increases competition and savings, it requires unrealistically high workers' responsiveness to fee differentials to fully compensate for nor the regulator aims to establish a monopolistic public option, we abstract from this possibility.

-the replacement of the public option.
+We also explore whether a demand-side policy that reduces inattention among workers can offset the negative effects of privatization, finding that although such a policy increases competition and savings, it requires unrealistically high workers' responsiveness to fee differentials to fully compensate for the replacement of the public option.
 Next, we assess how enhancing the SOE's non-profit motives affects outcomes, showing that stronger non-profit behavior reduces fees and raises savings for its own enrollees but also increases market segmentation and inequality.
 Finally, we compare this intervention with the introduction of a cap on management fees-a policy implemented in Uruguay in 2020 and used in other pension systems-which proves more effective at increasing savings across the board and narrowing gaps between public and private enrollees, especially benefiting low-wage workers.

 Our findings suggest that creating a public option with high not-for-profit motives helps to increase workers' savings through lower fees and higher returns.
-However, due to moderate demand elasticities to fees and lack of entry of new competitors, the presence of the public option is not enough to meet the increase in savings that the cap in management fees generates for workers.
-In the environment we study, the combination of a public option with a cap on fees seems to perform better than an alternative regulation aiming at privatize and reduce workers inertia.
+However, due to moderate demand elasticities to fees and the lack of entry of new competitors, the presence of the public option is not enough to meet the increase in savings that the cap on management fees generates for workers.
+In the environment we study, the combination of a public option with a cap on fees seems to perform better than an alternative regulation aiming at privatizing and reducing workers' inertia.